 Maybe our kids will torture their own children with music lessons.
 It takes a lot of stamina and determination, not to mention a financial commitment.
 The discipline is all on the part of parents when kids hate practicing.
 Watching the next generation at lessons would be the best revenge, after all the trips I made as a student and as a parent of students.

 It's interesting to see family traits in God's household, too.
 Some of us perpetuate the good things - love, joy, peace, patience, kindness... and some are still hard at lessons, struggling to fit into the band of brothers and sisters.
-We have an elder brother who modeled the family character so we could follow his lead.
+Our spiritual Elder Brother modeled the family character so we could follow His lead.

 God is kind.
 He watches over us with tender affection and cheers us on to do our best, no matter how excellent or distressing the performance.